-421.075 [Amended by 1955 c.389 s.1; 1959 c.687 s.10; 1965 c.616 s.52; 1969 c.597 s.132; repealed by 1983 c.574 s.5]
+421.075 [Amended by 1955 c.389 §1; 1959 c.687 §10; 1965 c.616 §52; 1969 c.597 §132; repealed by 1983 c.574 §5]

-421.077 [1975 c.443 s.1; repealed by 1979 c.204 s.1]

-421.080 [1955 c.660 s.1; renumbered 421.705]
+421.077 [1975 c.443 \$1; repealed by 1979 c.204 \$1] 421.080 [1955 c.660 \$1; renumbered 421.705]

-- 421.081 Corrections Education Advisory Committee; membership; duties.
-(1) A Corrections Education Advisory Committee is established.
-Membership of the committee consists of: - (a) The Administrator of Correctional Education, who shall be the chairperson of the committee; - (b) The Superintendent of Public Instruction, or a person designated by the superintendent; - (c) The Commissioner for Community College Services, or a person designated by the commissioner; - (d) The chairperson of the State Board of Parole and Post-Prison Supervision, or a person designated by the chairperson; and - (e) A public member, to be appointed by the Governor, with professional experience in correctional education. - (2) The Administrator of Correctional Education shall plan, design and implement a correctional educational delivery system that can be operated within the existing correctional institutions for inmates of those institutions.
-The Corrections Education Advisory Committee shall advise the administrator in the planning, design and implementation. - (3)(a) The primary objective of the correctional education system is the functional literacy program created in ORS 421.084. - (b) The secondary objective is to provide professional and technical education that will insure that inmates who complete the professional and technical program will possess, at a minimum, entry-level marketable professional and technical skills in an occupational field for which there is a demand in this state. - (4) The Administrator of Correctional Education shall provide staff for the committee and shall have administrative control and accountability for the work of the committee.
-[1991 c.855 s.2]
+421.081 Correctional education system.
+(1) The Administrator of Correctional Education shall plan, design and implement a correctional education system that can be operated within the existing correctional institutions for inmates of those institutions.

+(2)(a) The primary objective of the correctional education system is the adult basic skills development program described in ORS 421.084.

+(b) The secondary objective is to provide professional and technical education that will ensure that inmates who complete the professional and technical program will possess, at a minimum, entry-level marketable professional and technical skills in an occupational field for which there is a demand in this state.
+[1991 c.855 §2; 2007 c.15 §2]

-421.082 [1975 c.443 s.2; 1987 c.320 s.162; 1989 c.363 s.1; repealed by 1991 c.855 s.6]
+$\mathbf{421.082}$ [1975 c.443 §2; 1987 c.320 §162; 1989 c.363 §1; repealed by 1991 c.855 §6]

-421.083 [1955 c.660 s.2; renumbered 421.710]
+421.083 [1955 c.660 §2; renumbered 421.710]

-- 421.084 Inmate functional literacy program; contents.
-(1) The Corrections Education Advisory Committee shall assist in the development, and the Administrator of Correctional Education shall design a functional literacy program for all individuals in the custody of the Department of Corrections.
-The program shall: - (a) Test individuals for functional literacy level.
-Testing for basic intelligence, learning disabilities, developmental disabilities and adaptive behavior skills shall be administered as needed except that the administrator may accept equivalent test results from other sources; - (b) Except as provided in subsection (2) of this section, be mandatory for all individuals testing below a functional literacy level which is defined as a score of 230 on the Oregon Basic Adult Skills Inventory System functional literacy test or a 8.0 grade equivalency on other standardized tests; - (c) Consist of a minimum of 90 days of instruction in functional literacy consisting of one and one-half hours of instruction per day for five days per week, provide progress testing and certification and provide for voluntary attendance beyond the 90-day minimum program; - (d) Provide strong incentives for entering and successfully completing the literacy program and for continuing in the program beyond the 90-day minimum period; and - (e) Maintain records of an individual's achievement in the program and make those records available to the State Board of Parole and Post-Prison Supervision. - (2) Testing for functional literacy level and participation in the functional literacy program are not required for inmates: - (a) Sentenced to less than one year; - (b) Sentenced to life imprisonment without parole; - (c) Sentenced to death: or - (d) Who are developmentally disabled. - (3) For the purposes of this section, "functional literacy" means those educational skills necessary to function independently in society, including but not limited to, reading, writing, comprehension and arithmetic computation.
-[1989 c.363 s.3; 1991 c.855 s.4]
+421.084 Adult basic skills development program; contents.
+(1) The Administrator of Correctional Education shall administer an adult basic skills development program for all individuals in the custody of the Department of Corrections.
+The program shall:

+(a) Test individuals for basic reading and mathematics skills or, for individuals with limited English language proficiency, English speaking skills.
+Testing for basic intelligence, learning disabilities, developmental disabilities and adaptive behavior skills shall be administered as needed except that the administrator may accept equivalent test results from other sources.

+(b) Except as provided in subsection (2) of this section, be mandatory for all individuals testing below a 8.0 grade equivalency on a standardized reading test approved by the National Reporting System for Adult Education of the United States Department of Education and by the Adult Basic Skills Program of the Department of Community Colleges and Workforce Development.

+(c) Provide progress testing and certification.

+(d) Provide strong incentives for entering the program and for achieving the minimum reading level and, for those individuals with demonstrated ability, provide incentives for making progress toward earning a General Educational Development (GED) certificate.

+(e) Maintain records of an individual's achievement in the program and make those records available to the State Board of Parole and Post-Prison Supervision.

+(2) Testing for basic skills and participation in the adult basic skills development program are not required for inmates:

+(a) Sentenced to or otherwise confined by the department for less than one year;

+(b) Sentenced to life imprisonment without parole;

+(c) Sentenced to death;

+(d) With developmental disabilities; or

+(e) Who are specifically exempted by the Department of Corrections for security or health reasons.
+[1989 c.363 §3; 1991 c.855 §4; 2007 c.15 §3; 2007 c.70 §202; 2007 c.71 §114a]